eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-02-instrument.md

         -   Pressure lines
 -   Waste Fluid Recovery
     -   Retrieving all fluids that have been run through the inFlux except for those sorted into collection vessels
-    -   Main Components
+    -   Main Components:
         -   Waste drains and buckets
         -   Purge line and valve
         -   Waste Lines
         -   Waste Reservoir (tank)
-        -   Vacuump pump
+        -   Vacuum pump

 #### 2.3.2 Illumination

-The illumination subsystem includes all the components necessary to apply a focused beam of laser-emitted light to the jet of sheath and sample fluid exitting the nozzle tip.
+The Illumination subsystem includes all the components necessary to apply a focused beam of laser-emitted light to the jet of sheath and sample fluid exiting the nozzle tip.

 Illumination subsystem main components:
--   Laser(s)
+-   Lasers
 -   Protective shields and guards
--   laser shutters
+-   Laser shutters
 -   Shutter interlock system
 -   Alignment prisms and/or mirrors
 -   Iris diaphragms